-Medieval castle history extends back to early medieval times, although during these times castle building was rather rudimentary.
-Castles built during these times were mainly fortifications without any proper structure and made use of old Roman fortifications.
+Medieval castle history extends back to the early medieval period, although during these times castle building was rather rudimentary.
+Castles built during these times were mainly fortifications without any proper structure and built on old Roman fortifications.

 These castles made rich use of wood instead of stone which made them vulnerable to fire and attack by heavy weapons.
 During this time the breakdown of the Carolingian Empire fragmented Europe and various local lords constructed rudimentary castles for their protection.

 It was during this later medieval period that grand castles began to be constructed with special emphasis on design as the appearance and size of the castle reflected the power and prestige of the owner.

 Motte was a mound of earth where a castle keep was situated and Bailey was a separate piece of land usually connected to the Motte with a bridge.
 Another famous medieval castle type that became popular during the late medieval times was a concentric castle which had multiple layers of walls for added protection.

-During the middle and late medieval times.
-During this era, more attention was also paid to the aesthetics as castle size and design became the status symbol.
-The trend of building new castles began to decline by the end of the medieval times due to political changes and new warfare technologies.
+During the middle and late medieval times, more attention was also paid to the aesthetics as castle size and design became the status symbol.
+The trend of building new castles began to decline by the end of medieval times due to political changes and new warfare technologies.